What Is A Nurse Practitioner?

 About 80% to 90% of doctor responsibilities can be performed by an NP.
 Although both health professionals practice medicine, they both have a different philosophical approach to care.
 This is because of the nursing background of an NP – they are more focused on overall patient condition, not only the disease itself.
 In addition, the length of a doctor’s education is longer than that of a nurse practitioner.

 Another thing that separates nurse practitioners from doctors is their license to practice autonomously in all states.
 As mentioned above, NPs are only allowed to practice without a doctor’s supervision in some states.

-To be a successful , one needs to be compassionate, empathetic and non-judgmental in addition to education and training.
-Nurse Practitioners are known for their high-quality patient-oriented care and exceptional interpersonal skills which makes them an excellent health care professional.
+To be successful, one needs to be compassionate, empathetic and non-judgmental in addition to education and training.
+Nurse Practitioners are known for their high-quality patient-oriented care and exceptional interpersonal skills which makes them excellent health care professionals.